 Once you have all your documents ready, you can fill out the FAFSA form online.
 Create an FSA ID to sign in and securely submit your application electronically.
 The FAFSA will ask you to list the colleges you are interested in attending, and the information you provide will be sent to those institutions to determine your eligibility for financial aid.

-It's important to remember that financial aid deadlines vary, so be sure to submit your FAFSA as soon as possible and check with the colleges you are applying
+It's important to remember that financial aid deadlines vary, so be sure to submit your FAFSA as soon as possible and check with the colleges to which you are applying.
+There are three deadlines: federal, state, and the college has it's own.

 How do I know if I am eligible for financial aid?